daily-demos/examples/prebuilt-ui/basic-embed/README.md

 ## How the demo works

 This demo embeds [Daily Prebuilt](https://www.daily.co/prebuilt), a ready-to-use video chat interface, into a Next.js site.
-It makes use of [Next API routes](https://nextjs.org/docs/api-routes/introduction) to create a Daily room server-side.
+It makes use of [Next API routes](https://nextjs.org/docs/api-routes/introduction) to create Daily rooms server-side.

 ## Requirements